Stylback/home-server/README.md

 ### Part 2: Configure Dynamic DNS

-We want our domain to point to our routers IP-address, this address (_called a dynamic IP-address_) will change over and we will need to take this into account.
-To solve this we will utilize [ddns-updater](https://github.com/qdm12/ddns-updater), which is a dynamic DNS service that will regularly check our IP-address and convey any changes to our Njalla.
+We want our domain to point to our routers IP-address.
+This address, called a dynamic IP-address, will change over time and can cause our registrar to point the wrong way were it not updated.
+To solve this we will utilize [ddns-updater](https://github.com/qdm12/ddns-updater), which is a dynamic DNS service that will regularly check our IP-address and convey any changes to Njalla.

 To get started, log into Njalla (_or your registrar of choice_) and add a new DNS record to your domain.
 This new record should be __DYNAMIC__ (_not A or AAAA_) and be named __*__, this will create a dynamic __wildcard__ domain.
-Njalla will provide you with a key that we need to update the IP-address of the DNS record, if you're using another registrar they might have other ways of conveying changes.
+Njalla will provide you with a key that we need to update the IP-address of the DNS record, if you're using another registrar they might have other ways of conveying changes to IP.

 To get started with ddns-updater we will pull it from docker using: